Affluent consumers interested in HSBC Advance Credit Card can earn over S$4,000/year cashback, leading the market in rewards potential.

-HSBC Advance Card makes it easy for affluent consumers to maximise cashback with little maintenance, as long as they qualify for and are willing to become HSBC Advance banking customers.
-The card offers banking customers 3.5% flat rate cashback when monthly spend is above S$2,000 (2.5% when below), which is far above competitor Standard Chartered Unlimited Cashback Card's 1.5% rate.
-HSBC Advance Card also caps earnings at a lofty S$125/month for customers (higher than flat rate competitor UOB One Card's S$100 cap).
-Advance customers never pay an annual fee.
+HSBC Advance Credit Card makes it easy for affluent consumers to maximise cashback with little maintenance, as long as they qualify for bonus cashback rates.
+The credit card offers customers 2.5% flat rate cashback when the monthly spend (for both local and overseas purchases) is above S$2,000 (2.5% when below), which is far above competitor Standard Chartered Unlimited Cashback Card's 1.5% rate.
+HSBC Advance Credit Card also caps earnings at S$70/month.

 |Mo.
 Spend to Unlock Rate||S$600||S$2,000|

 |Max Cashback per Year||S$1,200||S$3,600|

 In order to take full advantage of what HSBC Advance Credit Card has to offer, depositing a monthly amount of at least S$2,000 and charging at least 5 transactions to your credit card is crucial to reaching the 3.5% cashback rate.
 The biggest difference this bonus rate makes is actually the cashback cap it offers, which is S$370/month, adding up to S$4,440 savings per year.